Code-Institute-Submissions/getMyTattoo/README.md

 # Get My Tattoo

-For the third Milestone Project I decided to design a website where tattoo artists can register and add their profile to a database.
+For the third Milestone Project, I decided to design a website where tattoo artists can register and add their profile to a database.
 Users (customers) can then search the database without registering and find their ideal tattoo artist.
-I had this idea since it not easy to find a tattoo artist that does exactly what we want.
-It is a research that might take a considerable amount of time, and people nowadays have always less free time.
+I had this idea since it is not easy to find a tattoo artist that does exactly what we want.
+This research might take a considerable amount of time, and people nowadays have always less free time.
 People need to find information easily and fast.
 The structure of the website is divided into two: one area is visible to all users, and one area is visible only to registered users.

 View the live project here.
 [Get My Tattoo](https://getmytattoo.herokuapp.com/get_artists)